-Emotional Support Animals: An emotional support animal (ESA) is a companion animal that provides therapeutic benefit, such as alleviating or mitigating some symptoms of a disability, to a person with a mental or psychiatric disability.
-An ESA is not permitted to be present in any campus building other than the owner's residence hall room or direct access to/from the building (i.e., hallway).
+An approved ESA is not permitted to be present in any campus building other than the owner's residence hall room or direct access to/from the building (i.e., hallway).
 ESAs are not permitted in dining halls, lounges, or residence hall common spaces.
-A student requesting to have an ESA in campus housing must have a disability for which the ESA is a necessary/reasonable accommodation for that resident to have equal access to housing.
-Please see the above section for the approval process.
 Bringing a non-approved ESA into the residence hall will result in removal of the animal and the student will go through the conduct process.

-Service Animals: Pursuant to the Americans with Disabilities Act, any dog (or other animal as defined under the ADA) individually trained to do work or perform tasks for the benefit of an individual with a disability, are permitted in the residence halls.
-WSU staff will not require documentation for service animals but may make inquiries to determine whether the animal qualifies as a service animal.
+Service Animal: Pursuant to the Americans with Disabilities Act, any dog (or other animal as defined under the ADA) individually trained to do work or perform tasks for the benefit of an individual with a disability, are permitted in the residence halls.
+WSU staff will not require documentation for service animals but may inquire to determine whether the animal qualifies as a service animal.
 These inquiries include asking 1) if the animal is required because of a disability, and 2) what work or task the animal has been trained to perform.
 The crime deterrent effects of an animal's presence or the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purpose of this definition.
 Service animals should be on leash when not providing a needed service and at all times must be under the full control of the owner.
-Service animals need to go through housing approval process.
+Service animals will need to be registered with Housing & Residence Life.
 For questions regarding service animals, please contact Access Services and/or Housing & Residence Life.

 Approval and Registration: All animals that live in University-owned/ leased property are required to be registered (Service animals and ESAs).
-The ESA approval and registration process to bring an animal into the residence halls can take anywhere from 2-4 weeks, so make sure you are planning accordingly.
+The ESA approval and registration process to bring an animal into the residence halls can take anywhere from 2-4 weeks, so make sure you plan accordingly.
 You may not bring your animal to campus unless the approval and registration process is complete.